 City of Kwinana Services - Status Update

-- Kwinana Public Library operating hours will be Monday to Thursday 9am to 6pm, Friday 9am to 5pm and Saturday 9am to 12pm.
+- Kwinana Public Library operating hours are now Monday to Thursday 9am to 6pm, Friday 9am to 5pm and Saturday 9am to 12pm.

 - Services include full lending service and access to PCs and printing

-- All casual bookings or application to hire any City of Kwinana facility will resume from Saturday, 6 June.
+- All casual bookings or application to hire any City of Kwinana facility have resumed.

 Zone Youth Space

-- Drop-in hours will be Thursdays and Fridays 3pm to 9pm and Saturdays 12pm to 5pm.
+- Drop-in hours are Thursdays and Fridays 3pm to 9pm and Saturdays 12pm to 5pm.